oconnor0/BeaconRoad/Book/321-Draconic.md

             * Your fists are now a light, melee weapon that rolls a \[d6\] (for Medium, \[d4\] for Small, and \[d8\] for Large) effect die and threatens to your reach.
             * What damage type do you imbue yourself with?
 When you imbue yourself with arcane energy, how do you do it?
 What does it look like when the energy manifests?
     * **Elemental Affinity.**
-        * You may expend one Stress to negate a consequence from an elemental type.
-You gain the ability to breathe destructive elemental energy.
+        * What element do you have an affinity for?
-            * What element do you breathe?
-What elements do you have an affinity for?
-What elements are you vulnerable to?
+        * You may expend 1 Stress to negate a consequence from an attack dealing only your elemental damage; or to Resist a consequence from an attack that deals your elemental damage and other damage.
             * What Action and Attribute is your breath tied to (Skirmish/BODY, Hunt/MIND, or Utter/WILL)?
         * **Elemental Breath**
             * Prerequisites: Elemental Affinity.